isiak44/RasheedPBL/Project9/README.md

 ![vi-fstab](images/vi-fstab-1.png)

-and finally this part is to verify all our setup with df -h
+and finally in this part is to verify all our setup with df -h

 ![df-h-mapper](<images/df -h-mapper.png>)

 ### Implementing LVM on our database server

-To prepare our database server, we launched a new RedHat EC2 instance and repeated the same step in implementing LVS on the web server, in this case, we named our logical volume `db-lv` and mounted it to /db.
+To prepare our database server, we launched a new RedHat EC2 instance and repeated the same step in implementing LVS on web server, in this case, we name our logical volume `db-lv` and mount it to /db.

 ![dbvol-attach-ec2](images/dbvol-attach-ec2.png)